 The oldest among the three brothers, Muggera is a strong, proud yet self-assured man of quiet and humble disposition.
 Passionate about Aboriginal culture, Muggera is philosophical in nature and deeply traditional.
 Bought up by his grandparents, he is the closest to what represents the true essence of the Mirigan people of old.
 While other children played games in the Red Sands of their homeland, Muggera spent his youth in the presence of elders and councils.
 Everyone in his mob knew he was destined to play a significant role in decision making for his people.

 The eldest son of Marlu, born and raised in South Australia by his mother's mob.
-Gulabah knows little of his father's family in the north other than the stories his father Marlu has told him, which, over time, have become extremely exaggerated - making this side of Gulabah's family tree feel like demigods.
-Gulabah grew up learning to be an experienced tracker like his father, a sought-after skill in both the Aboriginal culture and by new migrants.
-Gulabah's personality is a cross between his father, Marlu, and his uncle Jarrah - Gulabah is both a hearty fighter and a talented tracker.
+Gulibah knows little of his father's family in the north other than the stories his father Marlu has told him, which, over time, have become extremely exaggerated - making this side of Gulibah's family tree feel like demigods.
+Gulibah grew up learning to be an experienced tracker like his father, a sought-after skill in both the Aboriginal culture and by new migrants.
+Gulibah's personality is a cross between his father, Marlu, and his uncle Jarrah - Gulibah is both a hearty fighter and a talented tracker.